georglauterbach/uds/README.md

 ## About

-_UDS_ is a Ubuntu \[GNU/Linux\] desktop setup application to configure
+_UDS_ is a Ubuntu \[GNU/Linux\] desktop setup application to

-1. the desktop theme and style
+1. configure the desktop theme and style
-2. miscellaneous configuration files
+2. setup miscellaneous configuration files

-## Architecture

 _UDS_ configures [Ubuntu 22.04 LTS].
 It installs various packages and places (new) configuration files.
 The desktop theme is based upon [Regolith Linux] 2.0, which combines the [GNOME] desktop environment and [i3]\(-gaps\).